carbon-language/carbon-lang/docs/design/structs.md

 ### Data types

-Characterized by: public data fields, few if any methods.
+Characterized by: public data fields, few if any methods, final.

 Example: Key and value pair returned from a `SortedMap` or `HashMap`.